yashu1wwww/Twitter-auto-account-create/README.md

 👉twitter auto account create
 https://youtu.be/VUMUYhpnd2M

-In upcoming Days i will try to bypass puzzle verification.......
+In the upcoming days, I will try to bypass puzzle verification.

-change 69 line with
-your mail/10 mins mail/ph no/temp mail

-all process go automatic in the authentication section  they ask click next and puzzle solve yes all done....
+Please replace line 69 with your email/10-minute mail/phone number/temporary mail.
+The authentication section will then proceed automatically, and when prompted to click next and solve the puzzle, please do so.

-Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd on that particular folder and enter t.py or click on t.py or you can rename the file and run
+To start, download the latest version of Chrome Driver from https://chromedriver.chromium.org/, extract the file, and place it in the designated folder.
+Then, open the command prompt in that folder and enter "t.py" or click on "t.py".
+Alternatively, you can rename the file and run it

 👉Note:-